duststorm/makehuman/trunk/makehuman/docs/source/writing_plugins.rst

     def load(app):
         category = gui3d.Category(app, "Measurement")

 Next you probably want your own task to implement your feature.
-While it’s pos sible to attach functionality to an instance of gui3d.Task, it’s often easier to derive your own class.
+While it’s possible to attach functionality to an instance of gui3d.Task, it’s often easier to derive your own class.
 When you create an instance of your class, you pass the parent of your task, which can either be an existing category